 What legal skills are in demand?

-In 2026, law firm and legal department leaders are looking for professionals with the skills to manage complex matters with precision and work confidently in technology-enabled environments.
-Increasingly, legal employers are seeking professionals who can apply soft skills such as critical thinking and problem solving to their work when using AI tools.
+Legal employers want professionals who can handle complex matters with precision and are comfortable working with modern legal technology.
+As AI tools take on more of the routine work—document review, research, contract analysis—critical thinking and judgment become more important, not less.
+Someone still needs to spot what the tool got wrong.
 Here are some highlights from Robert Half’s Demand for Skilled Talent report and job posting analysis.
-Technical skills employers value most in legal professionals AI literacy Compliance Contract management eDiscovery Estate planning Ethics and corporate governance Litigation Mergers and acquisitions Examples of practice area proficiencies in high demand Commercial law Employment and labor law Intellectual property law
+Technical skills employers value most in legal professionals AI literacy Compliance Contract management Ethics and corporate governance Litigation Examples of practice area proficiencies in high demand Commercial law Employment and labor law Intellectual property law

 How to compete for legal talent in 2026

-Competing for legal talent in 2026 means meeting candidates where they are—professionally and technologically.
-Legal teams are under pressure to move faster, manage rising complexity and adopt new tools, and top candidates know their skills are in demand.
-Employers that clearly define expectations, offer development opportunities and demonstrate commitment to enabling modern, efficient workflows are better positioned to attract experienced attorneys, paralegals and legal operations professionals.
+Competing for legal talent means being clear about what the role involves and where it's headed.
+Legal teams are under pressure to manage rising complexity and adopt new tools, and experienced candidates know their skills are in demand.
+Employers that define expectations early and show how technology is integrated into workflows will have an easier time attracting attorneys, paralegals and legal operations professionals.
 Work flexibility, offered as part of a compelling total compensation package, can also help employers stand out.
-Robert Half research shows that only about a third (32%) of legal roles are advertised as hybrid, signaling a gap between what many candidates prefer and what the market currently offers.
-Employers that support hybrid or remote options—particularly for roles that involve research, document drafting or technology-enabled review—can increase their success of attracting and retaining top talent.
-Engaging specialized recruiters can also provide an edge.
-Higher application volume, uneven quality of candidates’ skills and experience, and the rise of AI-generated resumes are making it harder for leaders to assess potential hires quickly and confidently.
-As a result, many employers are seeking additional support.
-Seventy-four percent of legal leaders say the AI factor alone has made them more likely to turn to a staffing or consulting firm to help validate skills, accelerate hiring decisions and find candidates with specialized AI skills.
-That support is delivering results.
-A strong majority (91%) of law firm and legal department leaders surveyed for our Demand for Skilled Talent report say staffing firms have been effective at helping them address AI-related hiring challenges.
-For hiring managers facing tight timelines and persistent talent shortages, specialized recruiters can also help surface qualified candidates faster and provide access to flexible talent options, including permanent and contract professionals.
+Robert Half research shows that only 23% of legal roles are advertised as hybrid, signaling a gap between what many candidates prefer and what the market currently offers.
+Employers that support hybrid or remote options—particularly for roles that involve research, document drafting or technology-enabled review—can increase their success in attracting and retaining top talent.
+Recruiters who specialize in legal staffing solutions make a difference, too.
+65% of employers across all sectors say AI-generated applications are complicating their hiring process, making it harder to identify authentic resumes and verify real skills.
+Those challenges are why 74% of legal leaders say they're likely to turn to a staffing or consulting firm for support.
+The track record is strong: 91% of law firm and legal department leaders surveyed for the Demand for Skilled Talent report say staffing firms have been effective at helping them address AI-related hiring challenges.
+For hiring managers facing tight timelines and persistent talent shortages, legal staffing solutions from specialized recruiters can help surface highly skilled candidates faster and provide access to flexible talent options—permanent and contract professionals alike.

 Find out more Robert Half can help you secure the skilled legal talent that your law firm or corporate legal department needs to succeed in 2026.